How to Spend the Best 2 Days in Kyoto

 A bowl of ramen with a rich, orange-colored broth.
 The dish is topped with two halves of a soft-boiled egg, green vegetables, slices of meat, and what appears to be fish cakes.
 Black chopsticks and a white napkin are placed next to the bowl on a wooden table.

-This is not a dedicated gluten free cafe/restaurant, but it does have some gluten free, as well as vegan, options.
-For those who are not gluten free, consider trying the Cappuccino Ramen (and then let me know how it was 👀)!
+This is not a dedicated gluten-free cafe/restaurant, but it does have some gluten-free and vegan options.
+For those who are not gluten-free, consider trying the Cappuccino Ramen (and then let me know how it was)!

 Nishiki Market